Some people believe that leaders need followers. But we disagree.

 We believe that:

 But a leader who teaches people to lead themselves increases the ability of each individual to handle change.
-That increases the ability of the organisation to handle change.
+That increases the ability of the organisation as a whole to handle change.
 And a leader who becomes antifragile, and teaches others to become antifragile, makes the whole organisation antifragile: able to use change to become stronger and more valuable.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.